 What Are My Legal Rights If I Contract Coronavirus?

-Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from one person to another.
+Coronavirus disease 2019 (COVID-19) is a multi-system inflammatory illness that can spread from one person to another.
 It’s been named “SARS-CoV-2,” and the disease it causes has been named “coronavirus disease 2019,” abbreviated as “COVID-19.”

 The SARS-CoV-2 virus that causes COVID-19 is a novel coronavirus that was first found in Wuhan, China.
 A novel coronavirus is a new coronavirus that hasn’t been yet identified, and the virus causing Coronavirus disease 2019 (COVID-19) isn’t like the coronaviruses that commonly are found among people that can cause mild illness, like the common cold.